SFC Christopher “Chris” Livesay

 Mission Accomplished on June 12, 2021

-Christopher’s injury did not diminish his patriotic spirit nor his determination to serve his country.
-He spent months doing rigorous physical therapy on his own to get back in shape.
-Two months after receiving his first prosthetic, he returned to active Airborne status jumping from planes and shortly thereafter became the first amputee to graduate from the Army’s Pathfinder school.
+Two months after receiving his first prosthetic, Chris returned to active Airborne status and became the first amputee to graduate from the Army’s Pathfinder school.
 He was also named the 2005 U.S. Army Special Operations Command Special Forces Medic of the Year.
 In 2010, he was assigned to the Army’s World Class Athlete Program (WCAP) in the sport of rowing.
-He was later assigned to the Warrior Transition Unit in Fort Sill, Okla., before retiring in 2014.
+He was later assigned to the Warrior Transition Unit in Fort Sill, Oklahoma, before retiring in 2014.

-After his injury, Christopher met and married the love of his life, Catherine, and they now have two young children.
-Christopher loves cooking for his family but the task was challenging in his previous home because the kitchen was not wheelchair accessible.
-Christopher was forced to stand on his prosthetic when preparing food, which was often painful for him.
-Additionally, Christopher experienced safety risks daily in his home, especially in the bathroom where he had hurt himself trying to hop on one leg into the shower.
-Christopher had become increasingly discouraged coping with these challenges for the past 16 years.
-He was relieved when Homes For Our Troops built him a specially adapted custom home, where he is able to rest his legs and recover.
-“I now spend less time worrying about life and more time enjoying my family and doing things I love such as hunting, fishing, and volunteering,” he says.
+Chris and his wife, Catherine, have two children.
+Chris loves cooking for his family but the task was challenging in his previous home because the kitchen was not wheelchair accessible.
+He was forced to stand on his prosthetic when preparing food, which was often painful for him.
+A specially adapted custom HFOT home allows him to safely prepare meals in an accessible kitchen.
+“I spend less time worrying about life and more time enjoying my family and doing things I love such as hunting, fishing, and volunteering,” he says.

-Originally from Texas, Christopher chose to remain in the state and build his home there.
+Originally from Texas, Chris chose to build in his home state.

-Christopher considers HFOT and its donors and supporters to be a blessing.
+Chris is grateful to HFOT donors and supporters.
 “What you give is not just a home but the hope and freedom necessary for us to move forward with our new lives.
 Thank you so much from the bottom of our hearts.”

 related articles: